 Colorado Natural Medicine and Acupuncture offers all of our services to adults as well as children.
-These services include Art Therapy for children ages 4 to 12 by our Art Therapist, Tonja Graves.
+These services include Art Therapy for children by our Art Therapist, Tonja Graves.

 As adults, we tend to think of childhood as a carefree time of play and laughter.
 One may assume that children are resilient to most things or are not even aware of difficult issues that may be going on around them at school or at home.

 Yes.
 The CDC reported that 1 in 5 children between the ages of 3 and 17 had a diagnosable mental, emotional or behavioral disorder.
 The number of children (under age 18) in the United States today is 74.2 million, and only about 20% ever receive treatment.